GoldianDev/GoldianDev/README.md

 Howdy!
-I’m Goldian / Glaucidian / Grant.
+I’m Goldian / glaucidian / Grant.
 Current and past projects of mine involve video game modding and development, software dev, and sound design.
-I'm primarily familar with Python and C++.
+I'm primarily familar with C++ and Python.
-If you want to reach out, find me at @Goldian on Discord or @goldian.bsky.social on Bluesky.
+If you want to reach out, find me at @goldian on Discord, @goldian.bsky.social on Bluesky, or @glaucidian on tumblr.